qiubix/DCL_BayesNetwork/test/test_cases.md

     ?- should add node in the middle of the chain
 + should get number of children
 + should throw exception when trying to create incorrect node name
+- should throw exception when trying to get not existing node

 New interface for alternative CPT:
 - should return child of a node